revbayes/revbayes.github.io/tutorials/chromo/index.md

 This tutorial follows a specific format for issuing instructions and information.

-The boxed instructions guide you to complete tasks that are not part of the RevBayes syntax, but rather direct you to create directories or files or similar.

-Information describing the commands and instructions will be written in paragraph-form before or after they are issued.

 All command-line text, including all `Rev` syntax, are given in `monotype font`.
 Furthermore, blocks of `Rev` code that are needed to build the model, specify the analysis, or execute the run are given in